laxuanlinh/thoughtmachine/vault_core.md

 - There are 2 layers of TM application:
     - Configuration Layer: customizable, TM provides tools and training, specific for each client
     - Platform Layer: common for all clients
 - The Configuration Layer is totally customizable for the end user.
-It comprises of Chart of Accounts and Smart Contracts.
+It comprises of Chart of Accounts and `Smart Contracts`.
 - The client can build their own applications based on their needs, using the tooling and training from TM.
-- The Platform Layer is built by TM and the client can only use the APIs to upload the content of Configuration Layer like Smart Contracts so that the Vault can run them.
+- The Platform Layer is built by TM and the client can only use the APIs to upload the content of Configuration Layer like `Smart Contracts` so that the Vault can run them.
 - Vault Core can be run with only the changes from Configuration Layer (Smart Contracts)
 - Each smart contract can be scheduled to run certain functions instead of relying on a global schedule.
 - Instead of having multiple APIs/components for types of payments, Vault Core has only 1 postings/payments API that any payments can hook on the same way.